What is a certified water right examiner?

 We continue to accept applications for qualified persons to be certified as water right examiners.
 To become a certified water right examiner, you must:

 1. Submit a completed application for certified water right examiner, providing evidence that you meet at least one of the following minimum qualifications:

-- Serving as a current board member of a water conservancy board
+- Serve as a current board member of a water conservancy board.

 - There is no application fee.

 2. Pay a $300 examination fee; schedule and pass the examination.